rlucianord/AbsenceTest/README.md

 //2020,11/20 22PM
 I have change the proyec for it to run with Entity Framework and Object Model Class and Inteface, have  added new foltder Interfces for separte the Model from Process.
+I also have changed the DataBase name, since I had problem with the other DataBase , know the name is DbTest.

 If you want now or in the future, you can create separate proyects for Model (DataObjects), DAL(Data Access Layer), In a big proyect it is recommendated, but since this is a little test I dont see it necesesary